 Each bicycle has a serial number stamped into the bottom of the frame (See Illustration).
 Record this number HERE to keep for future reference.
 This number can be helpful to reclaim your bike if ever lost or stolen.
 THIS INFORMATION IS ONLY AVAILABLE ON THE BIKE ITSELF.
-There is no record of your serial number at the store where the bike was purchased or with our company.
+There is no record of your serial number at the store purchased or with our company.
 It is your responsibility to record this information.
-Serial Number Location Bike Shown Upside Down